 Cranberries and oranges go so well together, and the acidity and mild sweetness is just perfect for a duck dish.
 The result was wonderful.
 Continue reading

 With fresh citrus fruits arriving at the stores, I’ve decided it’s time for some orange flavored chicken wings.
 Continue reading

 I am very fond of upside down cakes, and bake them often in the summer, with all the juicy ripe fruits.
+Now that it’s the midst of winter, the selection of fruits at the store is far from bountiful, so I realized it was time for experimenting.
 Continue reading

 Scallops are one of my favorite seafood, for their fresh, sweet flavor and wonderful texture.
 However, it’s not always easy to find really fresh ones.
 So, when I do, I immediately buy some and then cook them the very same day, and as close to serving time as possible, as fresh scallops need very short cooking time, otherwise their texture will quickly turn rubbery.

 With the cold weather and grey colors outside, bright colors can help uplift the spirit.
 These muffins are bursting with all-natural colors and are full of good things – just perfect for a gloomy winter morning.